Political positions of Cory Booker

+Despite his reputation as a progressive, progressives have criticized Booker for various reasons.
+In 2017, he voted against a proposal to lower prescription drug prices, which led to criticism that he was too dependent on corporate support.
+In 2021, The American Prospect criticized Booker and Bob Menendez for recommending Christine O'Hearne to a federal judgeship after she had spent much of her career defending employers against discrimination and sexual harassment claims, and had defended a school against allegations that its swim coach had sexually abused a girl from ages 13 to 19.

 Domestic policy

 Affirmative action

-When asked if affirmative action in university admissions should be based on class or race or banned completely, Booker said both race and class should be considered and cited the 2003 US Supreme Court ruling, Grutter v.
+When asked if affirmative action in university admissions should be based on class or race or banned completely, Booker said both race and class should be considered and cited the 2003 U.S. Supreme Court ruling Grutter v.
 Bollinger.

 Agriculture

-In June 2019, Booker and eighteen other Democratic senators sent a letter to USDA Inspector General (IG) Phyllis K. Fong with the request that the IG investigate USDA instances of retaliation and political decision-making and asserted that not conducting an investigation would mean these "actions could be perceived as a part of this administration’s broader pattern of not only discounting the value of federal employees, but suppressing, undermining, discounting, and wholesale ignoring scientific data produced by their own qualified scientists."
+In June 2019, Booker was among 18 Democratic senators who had sent a letter to USDA Inspector General (IG) Phyllis Fong with the request that the IG investigate USDA instances of retaliation and political decision-making and asserted that not conducting an investigation would mean these "actions could be perceived as a part of this administration’s broader pattern of not only discounting the value of federal employees, but suppressing, undermining, discounting, and wholesale ignoring scientific data produced by their own qualified scientists."

 Animal welfare

 According to the Humane Society, Booker has the most pro-animal welfare voting record in the Senate year after year.
+Booker has proposed legislation designed to improve animal welfare, including a bill that would ban the construction of new large concentrated animal feeding operations (called "factory farms" by critics) and close existing ones by 2040.

 Anti-lynching

-In June 2018, Booker joined with the Senate's other two black members, Kamala Harris, Democrat of California, and Tim Scott, Republican of South Carolina, to introduce a bill to make lynching a federal hate crime.
-Sixteen other Senators signed on as the initial cosponsors, and the bill was supported by Majority Leader Mitch McConnell, Republican of Kentucky.
+In June 2018, Booker joined with the Senate's other two black members, Kamala Harris and Tim Scott to introduce a bill to make lynching a federal hate crime.
+Sixteen other Senators signed on as the initial cosponsors, and the bill was supported by Majority Leader Mitch McConnell.
 Between 1882 and 1986, nearly 200 anti-lynching bills were introduced in Congress, yet none had passed the Senate until this bill passed unanimously on December 19, 2018.
 The bill was referred to the House of Representatives where it died for lack of action by that body.